Robert Crittenden

 Robert Crittenden (January 1, 1797 – December 18, 1834) was an American lawyer who served as the first secretary of the Arkansas Territory from 1819 to 1829.
 He also served as the acting governor of Arkansas Territory from July to December 1819.
 Crittenden co-founded the Rose Law Firm.

 Early life, education, and military service

-Robert Crittenden was born in Woodford County, Kentucky, the son of John and Judith (née Harris) Crittenden.
+Robert Crittenden was born in Woodford County, Kentucky, to John and Judith (née Harris) Crittenden.
 His father was a Kentucky pioneer from Virginia, who had been a major in the Continental Army.
 Crittenden had a brother, John, who later served as a U.S. senator.
 His great-nephew was politician Thomas T. Crittenden Jr. Robert Crittenden was educated privately and read the law as a legal apprentice to prepare for passing the bar.

 Secretary of the Arkansas Territory

 President James Monroe appointed Crittenden secretary of the Arkansas Territory in 1819.
 Crittenden served in this role through 1829.
 From July to December 1819, he served as acting governor while James Miller was delayed for an extended period en route to Arkansas Territory.
 Crittenden called the first territorial legislature into session and took responsibility for organizing the new territory.
 He amassed considerable political power.
 Crittenden was a primary leader in preparing the territory for statehood.
 He was appointed as United States Commissioner for negotiating the 1824 Treaty with the Quapaw Indians.